davewhiteland/compsci-superbasics/collections/_file-system/file-manager.md

 * the main panel shows the files (and subdirectories) within it:

-  * the current directory is highlighted in the tree
+  * the current directory is highlighted in the tree: if you change your position in the tree, the files displayed in the main panel will change too

-  * as well as your own files, other (shared and network) [volumes]({{ site.baseurl }}/files/extensions) may be accessible too
+* the [absolute path]({{ site.baseurl }}/files/absolute-paths) of the current

-* the path of the current directory is often shown too — this may be useful for cutting-and-pasting (and the little icon for drag-and-dropping)
+  directory is often shown — this may be useful for cutting-and-pasting (and the little icon might be useful for drag-and-dropping)

 * _clicking_ on an icon _selects_ it, but _double-clicking_ tells the file
   manager to attempt to open it — using whatever application it thinks is best: